1. Setting up Your Julia Environment#

 Try creating a new code cell and typing \alpha, then hitting the tab key on your keyboard.

 There are other operators with a mathematical notation.
-For example, the LinearAlgebra package has a dot function as identical to the latex \cdot.
+For example, the LinearAlgebra package has a dot function identical to the LaTeX \cdot.

 using LinearAlgebra